 SI.
 No. Contents Contact Hours 1 Section I Introduction to management: Definition and Nature of management, Functions of management and manager.
 Management: Science or art, Levels of management, Fayol's general principles of management.
-Planning: Nature and purpose of planning, Planning versus forecasting, Types of plans, Steps in planning, Planning process.
-10 2 Decision making: characteristics and importance, programmed and non-programmed decisions, Steps in the process of decision making.
+Planning: Nature and purpose of planning, Planning versus forecasting, 10 2 Types of plans, Steps in planning, Planning process.
+Section II Decision making: characteristics and importance, programmed and non-programmed decisions, Steps in the process of decision making.
 Organizing: Concept, Nature, Purpose and Process of Organizing, formal and informal organizations.
 Span of Management: Meaning, factors determining an effective span.
 Departmentation: Need and Importance, Bases of Departmentation.
 Concept of Delegation and its importance, Factors affecting delegation.
 10

-3 Section III Staffing: Definition, Manpower Planning, Process of Staffing.
+3 Section III 10 Staffing: Definition, Manpower Planning, Process of Staffing.
 Brief 10 introduction to the concept of Recruitment and Selection.
 Motivation: Need and Role of Motivation, Types of Motivation/Motivators.
 Theories of Motivation: Maslow's hierarchy of needs theory, Herzberg's Hygiene theory, McClelland theory.
 Leadership: Definition and Characteristics, Leadership Theories: Trait approach to leadership, Behavioural approach, Situational or Contingency approach to leadership.
 Leadership styles: Autocratic style, Democratic style, Paternalistic approach, Laissez faire.
 4 Section IV Communication: Meaning, Characteristics, Importance.
 Elements of communication, the communication process, Types of communication, Formal and Informal Communication.
 Barriers and breakdowns in Communication, Making Communication Effective.
 Controlling: Nature and significance of controlling, Basic Control Process.
-10 5 Outcome of the subject useful if he/ she will be an entrepreneur

-After the completion of the course student will understand the need of management and its role at various times and stages.
-This will be very
+10 5 Outcome of the subject After the completion of the course student will understand the need of management and its role at various times and stages.
+This will be very useful if he/ she will be an entrepreneur